makermoekoe/Reflow-Controller/README.md

 - 1x Buzzer
 - 1x Servo motor output
 - 0,96" OLED display
-- Optional ACDC converter (HLK-PM05, HLK-PM12) which can be break off if it isn't used
+- Optional ACDC converter (HLK-PM05, HLK-PM12) which can be separated if not used
 - Optional I2C (QWIIC) connector